tanersener/mobile-ffmpeg/README.md

 ### 3. Versions

 `MobileFFmpeg` uses the same version number as `FFmpeg` since `v4.2`.
-Before that, `MobileFFmpeg` version number of a release and `FFmpeg` version number included in that release was different, as shown in the following table.
+Before that, `MobileFFmpeg` version of a release and `FFmpeg` version included in that release was different, as shown in the following table.

 |        | v1.0 | v1.1 | v1.2 | v2.0 | v2.1 | v2.2 | v3.0 | v3.1 | v4.2 |
 | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: | :----: |